charmplusplus/charm4py/docs/perf-tips.rst

 - Make sure profiling is disabled (it is disabled by default).
 Charm4py prints a warning at startup if it is enabled.

-- Charm4py can access the Charm++ shared library using three different technologies: ctypes, cffi and cython.
-If you are using CPython (the most common implementation of Python), make sure you are using the Cython layer (this is what the pip version of Charm4py uses).
-If you are using PyPy, make sure you are using the CFFI layer.
-Charm4py will warn at startup if you are not using the most efficient layer.
+- Charm4py accesses the Charm++ shared library using Cython.
+Previous support for ctypes and cffi has been removed.

 .. _numpy: https://www.numpy.org/